Jaguar I-Pace review

 Sat-nav, stereo and infotainment

-Every I-Pace comes with Jag’s new Touch Pro Duo infotainment system comprising a 10-inch touchscreen on the dash and small five-inch display on the centre console.
-It looks incredibly slick and for the most part, simple to use, although you can get lost in the layers of menus and sub menus when trying to adjust some of the car’s settings.
+Every I-Pace comes with Jag’s new Pivi Pro infotainment system comprising a 10-inch touchscreen on the dash and, for SE and HSE, a smaller display on the centre console.
+It looks incredibly slick and for the most part, simple to use.
+It’s a definite improvement on the old Touch Pro Duo system, although you can get lost in the layers of menus and sub menus when trying to adjust some of the car’s settings.

 The lack of haptic feedback can make the screen tricky to operate on the move, especially when trying to select some of the shortcut buttons along the bottom of the display as they are quite small.
 And at long last, Jaguar has made Apple CarPlay and Android Auto phone pairing standard on the I-Pace, so owners can bypass Jag’s infotainment system entirely if they wish.